 imei Secure delivers best practices in enterprise mobile user authorisation management, helping to reduce the risk of information loss through mobile data security breaches.

-It’s important to manage the identity of the mobile technology accessing your network and implement strong technologies and automated processes to reduce information loss and reputation risk.
+It’s important to manage the identity of the mobile technology accessing your network and implement strong technologies and automated processes to improve security, reduce information loss and reputation risk.

 With Mobile Threat Detection your organisation can detect and analyse threats as well as take swift action against them and restore compromised devices to a compliant state.
 This technology detects and remediates malware, viruses, worms, bots, phishing, and a variety of other cyber threats.